cristianoliveira/awesome4girls-api/README.md

   - [ ] Ruby client lib
   - [ ] Parser Markdown for updating data
   - [ ] Job for updating data

+## Contributing

+You can contribute following this simple steps:
+   - Fork it!
+   - Create your feature branch: `git checkout -b my-new-feature`
+   - Commit your changes: `git commit -am 'Add some feature'`
+   - Push to the branch: `git push origin my-new-feature`
+   - Make sure the tests are passing. `make test`
+   - Submit a pull request

+Pull Requests are really welcome!
+Others support also.

+** Pull Request should have unit tests **

+## License

+This project was made under MIT License.